Samarth-SP/tt09-secC-10-array-multiplier/docs/info.md

 ## How it works

 The code takes in two 4-bit inputs, and multiplies them, outputting the 8-bit result.
+The way this is done is by utilizing multiple layers of full adders, with each layer of full adders acting as a multiplication.
+Four layers indicate the four multiplications, each bit of the second input being multiplied by the first input.
+Each layer is additionally offset, to correct for bit placement.

 ## How to test